benjaminoakes/www.benjaminoakes.com/_posts/2010-11-23-rails-timezones.md

 [...]
 </code></pre>

-Wait, that&#8217;s odd&#8230; why doesn&#8217;t that work?
+Wait, that&#8217;s odd... why doesn&#8217;t that work?
 After searching, I found you could use some city names like so:

 <pre><code class="language-irb">>> Time.now.in_time_zone('Tokyo')
 => Wed, 24 Nov 2010 01:04:54 JST +09:00